Copyright © Giulia Skye 2021

 “And now this.”
 Tom waved his hands to indicate the court room behind them.
 “Break-in and Entering.
 What the hell were you thinking?”

 A lot of things, actually.
-Namely the money Jaxon owed her for the code she’d written.
-How that cash was needed to pay the rent the new Pendlebury estate manager had imposed since Ada’s death.
-And how, with a warrant out for Jaxon’s arrest, the large sums of money he’d promised her for future work had disappeared with him.
+Namely about the money Jaxon had owed her for the code she’d written and how that cash was needed to pay the rent.
+Now, with a warrant out for Jaxon’s arrest, the large sums of money he’d promised her for future work—the massive pay out he’d often talked about over the past two years—had disappeared with him.

 “Seriously, Helen, why don’t you go back to school, like I did?
 Get some qualifications.
 Stop pissing around on the internet and get a proper job.”